pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Taking the lead

-At the beginning of 2020, the engineering department was growing past 30 engineers and we began to form several stream-aligned teams.
+At the beginning of 2020, the engineering department was growing beyond 30 engineers, and we began to form several stream-aligned teams.

 This provided me with an opportunity to step up as team lead for a new team that was being created to build a new product to integrate and extend the functionality of the business.

 There was a strong vision laid out for this new product, but it would be up to the team to chart the roadmap and be responsible for delivery.

-And 2020 became quite the interesting year with the company shifting to fully remote operations, along with the rest of the world.
+And 2020 became quite an interesting year with the company shifting to fully remote operations, along with the rest of the world.

 ---

 ## Leading the team

-Personally this team lead role meant a big change in my responsibilities.
+Personally, this team lead role meant a big change in my responsibilities.

 I began working with a Product Owner who was new to the company and was working with his first product team.
-We were shifting from our previous project-based work management approach to take more agile engineering development and delivery practices.
+We were shifting from our previous project-based work management approach to more agile engineering development and delivery practices.

-I began spending more time pairing and holding one on ones with the software and QA engineers in the team, making sure people had what they needed for work, to talk through any issues they were facing, and to ensure everyone in the team had a common understanding of the work we were doing.
+I began spending more time pairing and holding one-on-ones with the software and QA engineers in the team, making sure people had what they needed for work, talking through any issues they were facing, and ensuring everyone in the team had a common understanding of the work we were doing.

-All through this change I continued to meet with my mentor and discuss my questions and identify any areas I would need to focus on learning.
+All through this change, I continued to meet with my mentor to discuss my questions and identify any areas on which I would need to focus my learning.

 ---